MIDAV0/ethernaut-challenges/README.md

 The contract has a loophole in the `goTo` function.
 It calls the `isLastFloor` two times and first time it has to return `false` and second time `true`.
 We can create an attack contract that implements `Building` interface and will be atteched to in `Elevator`.
 In the attack contract we will keep track of the number of times `isLastFloor` was called and return `false` the first time and `true` the second time.
 This will allow us to call `goTo` function and win the game.

 Prevention: You can use the `view` function modifier on an interface in order to prevent state modifications.
 The `pure` modifier also prevents functions from modifying the state.
 Make sure you read Solidity's documentation and learn its caveats.

+## Level 12 - Privacy

+We simply need to parse the contract's storage.
+First slot (0) is occupied by bool.
+Second one by uint256.
+Third one fits 3 variables uint8, uint8 and uint16.
+Slots 4,5,6 store array of 3 bytes32 variables.
+Our target slot is 6 (5) it stores data[2].
+It store bytes32 `0xb22f7b012794b7d09bfc5c7d048c9ab84458489122521730f71eb9ffd7d992a1` which we should cast to bytes16 and get first half of this variable `0xb22f7b012794b7d09bfc5c7d048c9ab8`.
+This is the key we need to call `unlock` function and win the game.